ESV-Sweetplum/quinsight/DOCS.md

 <a id="function-vector-normalize"></a>
 ## `function vector.Normalize(v)`
-(READ-ONLY) Normalizes the given vector such that it has a magnitude of 1.
+(READ-ONLY) (EXISTS BEFORE RUNTIME) Normalizes the given vector such that it has a magnitude of 1.
 ### Parameters:
 - `v: number | Vector2 | Vector3 | Vector4` - The vector to normalize.
 ### Returns: